Traverse Traveler News & Events

 5 Michigan Lighthouses to Visit on National Lighthouse Day

 National Lighthouse Day dates back to 1789.
-On August 7th many moons ago, Congress approved an act for the establishment and support of lighthouse, beacons, buoys, and public piers.
-It was not until 200 years later, in 1989 that this important Act received it’s own day of recognition.
+On August 7th many moons ago, Congress approved an act for the establishment and support of lighthouses, beacons, buoys, and public piers.
+It was not until 200 years later, in 1989, that this important Act received its day of recognition.
 Happy National Lighthouse Day!
-Celebrate today and visit a lighthouse that’s not far away.
+Celebrate today and visit a lighthouse not too far away with our list of 5 Michigan lighthouses to visit.

 Old Mission Point Lighthouse